 Obviously this is hard when a decision is eminent or a deadline is getting close.
 But listening in this noncritical way can do a lot to help a young person feel like they are being understood and valued.

 After pondering your notes for a while, it might be wise to say, “I see that one of the ways that I could change is….”
 Or, “The Lord spoke to me through you when you said… So thank you.”
 “I have some thoughts about one of the things you said that might be helpful.
 Would you please listen to me explain what I’m thinking?”

 Good communication is modeled by parents who are willing to listen without arguing.
 It also means that parents have an opportunity to talk without being interrupted.
 You might say, “I was hoping to share some things with you without you interrupting.
 Could I finish what I was saying and then I’ll listen to you some more.”

 We earn the right to speak by listening but when it’s your turn to talk don’t overdo it.
 Kids often have a smaller capacity to listen than parents have to talk.

 It takes time for a child’s heart to change and we know that waiting is hard.
 Whether it’s a new attitude or an annoying behavior that needs to stop.
 Waiting for God to change the heart requires patience, hope, and clear vision.
-See the blog.
-When Positive Change is slow in coming!
+For more about this, read the post: When Positive Change is slow in coming!